 To program the MGI VoIP it must be known where to route IP based calls.
 A basic knowledge of Internet Protocol (IP) networking should be understood to program IP addresses and IP gateway addressing.
-The OfficeServ 7100 must have an IP address associated with the MP10/MP10a and each MGI-16 card installed.
-This is the same address if using the on-board MGI channels.
-The MGI cards can be programmed only after installed in the system.
+The OfficeServ 7200-S must have an IP address associated with the MP20S and each MGI card installed.
+The OAS cards can be programmed only after installed in the system.
 The IP address can match the existing LAN (Local Area Network) addressing scheme or it can be a totally different IP address level.
 It is suggested to match the existing LAN IP address plan to permit ease of administration.
 Also required will be an IP subnet mask and a gateway address.